spencertiberi/manual50/notes/thecs50apclassroom.md

 ### Big Ideas
 1. Creativity
-  - Hard to test with multiple choice, but heavily featured in the create and explore tasks.
+  - Hard to test with multiple choice, but heavily featured in the Create and Explore tasks.
-  - How creative are students with making programs from scratch
+  - How creative are students with making programs from scratch?
     - Items produces by students are referred to as computational artifacts by College Board.
     - Students in this course use the tools and techniques of computer science to create **interesting and relevant artifacts** with characteristics that are enhanced by computation.
 2. Abstraction